YETI-WU/EVA8_S3-NN/README.md

 3. Less than 20 Epochs.
 4. Have used BN, Dropout, a Fully connected layer, have used GAP.

-# Dataset: MNIST, handwritten digit database.
+## Dataset: MNIST, handwritten digit database.
 ![](images/batch32_MNIST.png)

 # Goal Achieved!
-Architecture and number of Parameters:
+# Architecture and number of Parameters:
 ![](images/01_architecture_and_parameters.png)

-# The log of training.
+# Training Log.
 ![](images/02_training_log.png)